getodk/docs/docs/central-api-form-management.rst

                   - string

+                    .. raw:: html

-                    If the Form was created by uploading an Excel file, this field contains the MIME type of that file.
+                      <p>If the Form was created by uploading an Excel file, this field contains the MIME type of that file.</p>

                 * - entityRelated

                   - boolean

+                    .. raw:: html

-                    True only if this Form is related to a Dataset.
+                      <p>True only if this Form is related to a Dataset.
 In v2022.3, this means the Form's Submissions create Entities in a Dataset.
-In a future version, Submissions will also be able to update existing Entities.
+In a future version, Submissions will also be able to update existing Entities.</p>

                     Example: ``none``